cloudfoundry/bbs/doc/cells.md

 * Mediates all communication between the Cell and the BBS
 * Ensures synchronization between the set of Tasks and LRPs in the BBS with the containers present on the Cell
 * Maintains the presence of the Cell in the BBS
-* Runs Tasks and LRPs by asking the in-process Executor to create a container and RunAction recipes
+* Runs Tasks and LRPs by telling the in-process Executor to create a container and RunAction recipes

 ## Executor